SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Experiments

 \item \textbf{InvMgmtEnv:} This case study involves a multi-echelon inventory network comprising one market, one retailer, two distributors, three producers, and two raw-material suppliers, connected via eleven reorder routes and governed by one-period lead times.
 Each episode spans 30 days, and training is performed with 10 episodes per epoch.
-P3O exhibits a significant gap between training and evaluation in terms of cost.
+P3O exhibits a significant gap between training and evaluation costs and SACPID exhibits a significant gap between training and evaluation rewards.

-\item \textbf{SchedMaintEnv:} We consider an air separation unit with three compressors and optional external product purchases to compensate for maintenance downtime.
+\item \textbf{SchedMaintEnv-v0:} We consider an air separation unit with three compressors and optional external product purchases to compensate for maintenance downtime.
 The planning horizon is 30 days, and each episode is 31 days long.
 Training is conducted using 25 episodes per epoch.
-A significant gap between training and evaluation costs is observed for P3O.
+A significant gap between training and evaluation costs is observed for P3O and FOCOPS. \item \textbf{SchedMaintEnv-v1:} We consider a similar setup to the \textbf{SchedMaintEnv-v0}.
+We include uncertainty in the environment by incorporating random machine failures.
+Training is conducted using 25 episodes per epoch.
+We observe a significant gap between training and evaluation costs for P3O and FOCOPS.
+We also find that the performance of most algorithms in this stochastic environment closely matches their behavior in the deterministic counterpart, likely due to the underlying physics of the environment.
+However, a subset of algorithms shows elevated evaluation standard deviations, reflecting the inherent stochasticity of the environment.

 \item \textbf{UCEnv:} This example considers a single-bus unit commitment power system with five generators operating over a 24-hour horizon, with hourly updates to demand forecasts and generator states.
-Training is done with 100 episodes per epoch. \end{itemize}
+Training is done with 100 episodes per epoch.
+A significant gap between training and evaluation costs is observed for SACLag.

+\item \textbf{GridStorageEnv:} This case study includes a three-bus network with transmission limits of 80MW, 120MW (de-energized under wildfire risk), and 90MW; one generator per bus rated at 100MW, 90MW, and 80MW; and batteries sized 1.0, 1.2, and 0.8 p.u.\ respectively.
+The horizon spans 24 hours, with perfect charging, discharging, and carry-over efficiency.
+Experiments were run with 10 episodes per epoch.
+We observe a significant gap between training and evaluation costs for SACPID and SACLag.